- Professor Afshin Akhtar-Khavari

-As an international law legal academic he is interested in the intersections between nature, complexity and subjectivity.
-He is currently working on projects relating to the ecological restoration of wetlands, and also the idea that plants and trees have a social life.
+As an international law legal academic Afshin draws from environmental humanities and philosophy to question the assumption and boundaries of environmental law and ecology.
+He is currently working on projects relating to compassion and the law, the ecological restoration of wetlands, and also the idea of the social embodiment of trees and plants.

 He has published widely in journals and books, including a monograph on the importance of environmental principles for international environmental law and politics (Edward Elgar, 2010); and another assessing the importance of ecological restoration in international environmental law (Routledge, 2017 (hardback) & 2019 (paperback)).
 He has co-authored a Cambridge University Press textbook, International Law: Cases and Materials with Australian Perspective, which is in its 3rd edition (current, 2018).
 Akhtar-Khavari recently completed work as a guest special issue editor for the Griffith Law Review, along with Benjamin Richardson, on a collection of papers dealing with eco-restoration and the law (2017).
 Richardson and Akhtar-Khavari also recently published a collection of papers on eco-restoration law for an edited book in the Law, Justice and Ecology series of Routledge (2019).